Melinda Nielsen, Chair

 Rachel has assisted and taught in all three variations of the elementary classroom in the Washington area, and in district, charter, and private schools.
 Today she coaches the elementary team of teachers at Lee Montessori (a public charter) and guides the school’s Child Study process.
 She also serves on the Board of Directors of another public Montessori.
 She misses cooking birthday lunches and doing collaborative auction art projects with her class but loves getting to interact with hundreds of children each day.
 While Rachel hasn’t taken the most direct route, her path has led to “great work”: supporting the growth of Montessori in DC and beyond.
 She’s excited to be part of the EAA board as we begin new partnerships and expand our work globally.

-Rachel Eberhard, Conference Coordinator
+Emily Curry, Conference Coordinator